PierrickLozach/napbots/README.md

 - To add another bot in the composition, check [this image](https://imgur.com/a/ayit9pR) to find out how to retrieve a bot id
 - Edit `index.js` and change the `compositions` object accordingly

+## Running as an AWS lambda

+- Login to your AWS account via the AWS CLI: `aws configure`
+- Run `serverless deploy`.
+Default is set to run every 10 minutes.